oliviergimenez/capture-recapture-review/README.md

 Why a review on capture-recapture?
 =================================

+The slides can be downloaded [here](https://github.com/oliviergimenez/capture-recapture-review/blob/master/talkGimenez.pdf).
+There is also a version of the talk with my voice recorded on it [there](https://drive.google.com/open?id=1RFQ3Dr6vVii4J5-8hMlPW81364JYG6CP).

 I will be attending the [Wildlife Research and Conservation 2019 conference](http://www.izw-berlin.de/welcome-234.html) in Berlin end of September.
 At the time I was proposed to come, I thought it’d be cool to